PhiPhiPham/The-SOIL-website/README.md

 6. Make another terminal and change directory to The-SOIL-website/express
 7. Type "npm install" into the terminal, wait for download to finish
 8. Type "npm start" into the terminal
-9. When you login to the website, you can create either a new user, or user the details "abc@gmail.com" with the password abc123
+9. When you are trying to login to the website, you can create either a new user, or user the details "abc@gmail.com" with the password "abc123"

 You should have a website launch into your preferred browser, if the steps are not working, try going over the steps again or you can contact me at stevenpham0705@gmail.com.
 ## Contents